 - Comes with a 1-year manufacturer warranty

-After trying out the iPower garage exhaust fan that was a little overpowered for my needs, I went in the exact opposite direction.
-I wanted to see how a less powerful exhaust fan would work in my garage.
-And I must say that I was thoroughly impressed with this little Panasonic model garage fan.
+After trying out the iPower garage exhaust fan which ended up being a little overpowered for my needs, I went in the exact opposite direction.
+I wanted to see how a less powerful exhaust fan would work in my garage, and I must say that I was thoroughly impressed with this Panasonic model garage fan.
 Even though it operates at a maximum of 290 CFM, it still made a positive difference in the quality of air in my garage.
-Great for garage ventilation.
-It was also the easiest to install.
+Great for garage ventilation, it was also the easiest to install.
 It fit perfectly in one of the 6 inch vents and was easy to hook up to a normal 120 volt outlet.

-And this exhaust fan was designed to operate quietly and efficiently.
+This exhaust fan was designed to operate quietly and efficiently.
 It is EnergyStar certified and drew less power over the course of a week than the other two entries on our list.
-Exhaust fans for garages can make or break any day in the garage, that is why I suggest getting one of the iPower exhaust fans for your garage.

 - Works really well for dehumidifying the air and preventing mold and mildew growth in a garage

 - Sturdy, steel frame

 - Comes with a 3-year limited manufacturer warranty